Circular economy - Chile EN

 A central enabling factor in this process is what we refer to as ‘the Dutch Collaborative Approach’, where government, knowledge institutions, businesses and civil society work together.
 Setting aside their own short-term interests to focus on shared long-term objectives.
 Making cross-sectoral collaborations more effective, processes more agile and pioneering projects pilots easier to organize.

-Chile has developed multiple initiatives that support the national strategy on Circular Economy, such as Extended Producer Responsibility, a Plastic Pact, and a Circular Economy Roadmap.
-There are many opportunities in this area, particularly in Waste Management, Agriculture and Water.
-Looking at Waste Management the recycling rate in Chile is still very low, only 2% of municipal solid waste, whereas The Netherlands is sending only 2% of municipal waste to landfills.
+Chile has developed multiple initiatives that support the national strategy on Circular Economy, such as the Extended Producer Responsibility law, a Plastic Pact, and a Circular Economy Roadmap.
+There are many opportunities in this area, particularly in Construction, Textiles, Waste Management, Agriculture and Water.
 Building on opportunities in packaging, recycling, waste-to-energy, eco-design and more would accelerate the transition towards a Circular Economy.

 We have to collaborate to combine existing technologies and shape new solutions to create a better future and a better world.
 The world’s (urban) challenges call for international cooperation wherein every voice is important.
-The Netherlands is supporting Chile in the following areas:
+The Netherlands and Chile have joined forces in several inicitatives:

-• Support with the development of the Chilean Circular Economy Roadmap by sharing experiences and best practices from this same process that has taken place in The Netherlands.
+- The Netherlands has supported Chile with the development of the Chilean Circular Economy Roadmap, by sharing experiences and best practices from the same process that has taken place in the Netherlands.

 Let’s join together to turn circular innovations into everyday practice and make the circular shift together!